 Thankfully, there are free or cheap services that allow you to list your home online.
-You will still get pounded with calls from real estate agents asking to help market your home, but if you’re savvy you can find ways to get word about your home out to a wider audience.
+You will still get pounded with calls from real estate agents asking to help market your home, but if you’re savvy you can find ways to get the word about your home out to a wider audience.

 Selling a home takes time.
-Even with great marketing, it can easily take 60-90 days or longer, unless you are in a high demand area.
+Even with great marketing, it can easily take 60-90 days or longer, unless you are in a high-demand area.
 The longer a home sits on the market, the less it can fetch from a sale.

-These window shoppers could be home buyers or investors looking for a great property.
+These window shoppers could be home buyers or investors looking for a great property that they will buy for next to nothing.
 It takes some experience to screen out these types of buyers and window shoppers as you wait for serious offers.

 Your home will need to be more attractive than any of the surrounding homes in the neighborhood if you want to get an attractive offer.
-Not only does the inside of the house need to be immaculate, but the curb-appeal should make the house stand out from other houses in the market.
+Not only does the inside of the house need to be immaculate, but the curb appeal should make the house stand out from other houses in the market.

 Take some time to do research on what makes a house attractive to buyers.
 This could include new landscaping, new paint, or possibly a remodel.
 Even though buyers won’t see the backyard when they drive by, don’t forget to spruce it up as well.

 Finally, research how to stage a home.
 There is an art to making buyers desire your home as they walk through the house.
 Consider neutral paints and carpets so buyers won’t feel they need to make dramatic changes when they purchase your house.

-Also consider the style you want to showcase in your home.
-We all want top-dollar for our house, but it must look like it can command the price you want.
+Also, consider the style you want to showcase in your home.
+We all want top dollar for our house, but it must look like it can command the price you want.
 You can do research online through sites like Zillow or Redfin to find comparable homes in your area and get a sense of the asking price you can get for your home.

 Don’t just look at what else is for sale in your market.
 Look at the homes that have sold.
 That will tell you the true story about what buyers are willing to pay.
-Only looking at for-sale listings can be deceptive and lead you down a path of pricing your home too high.
+Only looking at for-sale listings can be deceptive and lead you down the path of pricing your home too high.

 The longer your home stays on the market, the odds that you will be able to sell for your listing price or above go down.
 Only 27% of homes that stay on the market for 5 weeks get their asking price or above.
 That drops to 14% if the home has sold after 10 weeks.

 The time of year is also important.
-Nationally, the first couple weeks of May are prime time to sell a house.
+Nationally, the first couple of weeks of May are prime time to sell a house.
 Obviously, this varies by locality.
 Even in a place like Southern California, where the weather is great year-round, people still tend to purchase seasonally.

 However, once the price is dropped, there is no guarantee you’ll generate interest and start receiving offers.
-If you find yourself in a situation where the home is on the market for too long, there are companies that can help liquidate the home for a fair price.
+If you find yourself in a situation where your home is on the market for too long, there are companies that will buy the home for a fair price.

 You may not really have the time to learn marketing and stage open houses.
-You may need repair and work on the house and you don’t have the energy or budget to make that happen quickly.
+You may need to make repairs and have work done on the house, but don’t have the energy or budget to make that happen quickly.